 The purpose of this essay is to amplify the words President had for Nigerians upon his return from the medical treatment.
 To amplify is to intensify, increase, strengthen, augment, or enlarge.
 President Buhari spoke well as a wise statesman.
 His words had the capacity to encourage a people who are weighed down with seemingly insurmountable difficulties.

 This essay is not meant to take away from gravity of my president’s word, utterance, statements, expressions, speech, or declaration.
 Rather, this writer is attempting to build upon, deepen the meaning of, step up the bite, heap on, or add teeth to the gravity or bite of Buhari’s words.
-Gravity is defined as the seriousness, importance, significance, severity, enormity, magnitude, or solemnity of spoke words
+Gravity is defined as the seriousness, importance, significance, severity, enormity, magnitude, or solemnity of the spoken word.

-This is the time everyone in Nigeria ought to encourage.
-One who encourages is said to give confidence, strengthen failing hearts, cheer up slumping neighbors, lend support where there is none; encourage in the face of dissuasion, egg on the runner at the tail end of exhausted marathoners, and promote those lagging behind.
+This is the time everyone in Nigeria ought to encourage one another.
+One who encourages is said to give confidence, strengthen failing hearts, cheer up slumping neighbors, lend support where there is none; strengthen in the face of dissuasion, egg on the runner at the tail end of exhausted marathoners, and promote those lagging behind.

 Nigerians are a resilient people who need to be shown love and devotion.
-Resilience implies that, rather being stiff and rigid as nkume (rock) or osisi (wood), Nigerians are elastic, flexible, pliant, supple, durable, and toughened by constant bendy or malleable experience, Nigerians are a people waiting for a leader to cast a caring eye their way, a nod however slight that would bring “Ahah” to the lips and a mystery smile of Mona Lisa.
+Resilience implies that, rather than being stiff and rigid as nkume (rock) or osisi (wood), Nigerians are elastic, flexible, pliant, supple, durable, and toughened by constant bending or malleable experience, Nigerians are a people waiting for a leader to cast a caring eye their way, a nod however slight that would bring “Ahah” to the heart and a mystery smile to the lips of Mona Lisa.
 Here are President Muhammad Buhari’s fatherly words and the meanings attached to them.